 Admission Number (or Published Admission Number - (PAN))

-The number of school places that the admission authority must offer in each relevant age group of a school for which it is the admission authority (i.e., the age group to which pupils are normally admitted to the school).
+The number of school places that the admission authority must offer in each relevant age group of a school for which it is the admission authority.
 Admission numbers are part of a school's admission arrangements.